destapi/riot-blog/README.md

 ### key takeaways

 - _add_ and _toggle_ no longer manipulate state directly any more.
 They instead delegate their original roles to the _add_ and _toggle_ functions in _zustand_'s store, respectively.
 - three (3) lifecycle method for _riot_ components now come into play - _onBeforeMount_, _onMounted_ and _onMounted_.
 They are used to (1) define the initial state of the component's, (2) latch onto the store's _subscribe_ function and (3) _unsubscribe_ from the store, respectively.
 When the state of the store changes, this triggers the calback in the _subscribe_ method, and at this point, the component can decide on how to act on that information.
-In this scenario, the desired effect is simply to rerener the list component.
+In this scenario, the desired effect is simply to re-render the list component.
-- the _todos_ state can now be used in other places, and _not ONLY_ in the _app_ component.
+- the _todos_ state can now be used in other places, and _not just_ in the _app_ component.
-- in the component's _update({...})_ function, one can optionally pass a map of values which the component is interested in detecting whether a change has occured, so that the re-rendering only happens for a specific subset of state properties.
+- in the component's _update({...})_ function, one can optionally pass a map of values which the component is interested in detecting whether a change has occured, so that the re-rendering only happens for a specific subset of state properties (this reduces the footprint of re-renders, which makes the process a lot more controlled and efficient).